polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 ## Classification

 The classifier is the core of our application, since it completes the actal task of predicting whether a tweet goes viral, given its feature values.
 There are quite many approaches and architectures for classification, and the choice of a particular type is usually motivated by the nature of the data and the task.
+All classifier related modules are implemented in `code/classification`.

 **Motivation**

 Given that our task involves binary classification, several classifier types like logistic regression, neural networks or support vector machines (SVM) were in question.
 We decided to use an SVM as our final classifier architecture due to the following reasons:
     * training a neral network might require even more data and is computationally quite expensive.
 Furthermore, optimizing the architecture of the network itself goes beyond the scope of such a project and might be an overkill for the task.
     * logistic regression is limited in that it only makes use of a linear combination of the features in logit space.
 This linearity assumption might be too strong when dealing with textual data.
+    * random forest classifiers are not well-suited for data containing continuous features.
     * given general experience, an SVM is usually a good choice for a basic but robust classifier.
 It is computationally easier and might use a non-linear projection kernel, such that it might be better suitable for higher-dimensional data.
 From personal experience, it also performs reasonably well on textual data.

 Last but not least, sklearn also provides an simple API for using SVMs.
 For training the SVM, we chose to use sklearn's `GridSearchCV` method.